nzilbb/bas/README.md

   + "arpabet"  + supported for eng-US only
 - *featset*  + Feature set used for grapheme-phoneme conversion.
   + "standard" comprises a letter window centered on the grapheme to be converted.
-  + "extended" set additionally includes part of speech and morphological analyses.</li>
+  + "extended" set additionally includes part of speech and morphological analyses.
 - *oform* Output format:
   + "bpf" indicates the BAS Partitur Format (BPF) file with a KAN tier.
   + "bpfs" differs from "bpf" only in that respect, that the phonemes are separated by blanks.
 In case of TextGrid input, both "bpf" and "bpfs" require the additional parameters "tgrate" and "tgitem".
 The content of the TextGrid tier "tgitem" is stored as a word chunk segmentation in the partiture tier TRN.